shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 a progressively decorating impact on my immunity and mental health.
 I was stuck in a prison of my own making, further exaggerated by the Covid-19 induced lockdown.

-When I first started solo travelling, that was a huge step for me to step out of my comfort zone and to start socializing despite my crippling social anxiety and insecurities around being alone.
-But knowing that I was staying at a place only for a few weeks or months at best, gave me the freedom to express myself without the fear of being judged and that judgement/opinion being held over me for the rest of life, as what we usually think when we are in school or college.
-Breaking my fear of not fitting in and always being seen as an outcast and weird person was easier when I met people who were equally unique and different and seemed to embrace their uniqueness, at least to a greater level than me and anyone else I had met before.
+My first solo travelling trip was a huge step for me out of my comfort zone and to start socializing despite my crippling social anxiety and insecurities around being alone.

+One of the great things of traveling is, knowing that I'll only ever be staying at a place for a few weeks or months at best.
+This gave me the freedom to express myself without fear of being judged and more so that judgement/opinion being held over me for the rest of life, as what we usually think will happen when we are in school or college.

+Breaking my fear of not fitting in and always being seen as an outcast or weird person was easier when I met people who were equally unique and different and seemed to embrace their uniqueness, at least to a greater level than me and anyone else I had met before, on my travels.

 Once I had a taste and the confidence to travel alone without any paranoia and limiting beliefs, my main motivation for